 This page of our website gives an indication of what each of our interest groups is doing, and how they go about meeting and exploring their interests.

 Jennifer provides a series of talks on an art theme.
 Most recently we have had twelve classes on the Golden Age in Dutch Art.
 In the Autumn she returns with a series of six talks on London Galleries and an artist associated with the gallery (e.g. Sir John Soane’s House and William Hogarth).
+In 2024, she is guiding us through British Artists of the 19th Century.
 Her fascinating and popular talks take place in the Masonic Centre’s spacious Harrow Room with its large screen.
 This group is open to any who would like to look at and find out more about art, whether you already have some knowledge or views or whether you are a complete beginner, wanting to know about artists and their pictures.
 Those who wish to can chip in with questions and observations.

 Classical Music Appreciation

 At each session Herbie tells members about the life and works of that month’s composer, sometimes on a theme that may continue for a few sessions.
 That might mean looking at a series of composers from a particular country (e.g. Russia).
 Or it might be the theme of music (eg connected with Revolution, War and Politics).
 As well as some famous names, he also introduces us to forgotten composers.
 To accompany his talks, he plays plenty of music written by the composer, pointing out features to note.
 The group meets once a month on Thursday afternoons.